GameOfCode64/Mouse_Controlling_With_Eye/README.md

-# Controll Your Mouse Using your eye using the Power of Python & OpenCv
+# Control Your Mouse Using your eye using the Power of Python & OpenCv